-We both recognize we don't have the skills we need to farm, it's just not what we were trained to do.
+We both recognize we don't have the skills we need to be self-reliant, it's just not what we were trained to do.
 We have made a list of skills we want to learn, and have started to check things off the list.
 Using our directory to find schools near us: Directory of Hands-On Learning.
 While we amass capital and build mobile income, we can also learn skills.

 - Mass Hunter's Education Course (official website)